greg-kal/issuebench/GKREADME.md

 Friday 18 July Greg did not progress on this because I was waiting for CH to send back the labeled data.
 GK then collapsed the 1000 gold label datapoints into a single .csv file (currently named 'final_GK_CH_annotations.csv').
 Then, with some tweaking, executed 1_create_eval_prompts.ipynb to the folder './eval_prompts'.
 Now, writing script to load those files to the models and have them complete the analysis, then I will run '2_analyse_responses.ipynb' and get some results.
 Script is in really shit time complexity but it is running nonetheless.
 Going to let it run overnight and I'll see what happens tomorrow.

 **Sunday, 19 July**
 Completed in 170m.
 Running now with a different model, llama3:8b.
+Ran and compiled in '2_relevance_filtering/eval_prompts_responsesKalmanLlama.'
+Ran '2_analyse_responses'.
+Moving onto '3_writing_assistance_filtering'.